ComPlat/chemotion_saurus/docs/eln/configuration.md

 ## Dynamic Welcome Email and Message(optional)

-This configuration is to send welcome email to new users on registration and display the same as welcome message at home page.
-The content is dynamic and can be modified and changed anytime.
+This configuration enables sending a welcome message as an email to the new users upon registration.
+It also displays the same content as a welcome message at the home page.
+The content is dynamic and can be modified and updated anytime.

 ![adminui-welcomemessage](../../static/img/adminui-welcomemessage.PNG)

-The message is rendered via .md file and you can find the sample file [here.](https://github.com/ComPlat/chemotion_ELN/blob/development-5/public/welcome-message-sample.md)
+The message is rendered via .md file, you can find the sample file [here.](https://github.com/ComPlat/chemotion_ELN/blob/development-5/public/welcome-message-sample.md)
-In order to configure this you just need to create a similar file as above in the same `public` directory named as `welcome-message.md`.
-You can copy the contain from the sample file and modify the message as you wish.
+In order to configure this, you just need to create a similar file as above in the same `public` directory named as `welcome-message.md`.
+You can copy the content from the sample file and modify the message as you wish.

 :::note
-Restart of server may require if you are adding the file to already running instance.
+Restarting of server might be required if you are adding the file to an already running instance.
 :::